Colorado Safe Routes to School State Network

-Since 2005, 691 local Safe Routes to School projects totaling $12.3 million have been selected for funding in Colorado.
-In 2012, the Colorado Department of Transportation (CDOT) awarded $2.5 million in federal Safe Routes to School funds, providing grants for projects in 26 cities.
-CDOT funded 11 infrastructure projects and 15 non-infrastructure projects in 2012.
+Since 2005, Colorado has selected 705 local Safe Routes to School projects totaling $12.5 million for funding.
+In 2013, the Colorado Department of Transportation (CDOT) awarded $1.5 million in federal Safe Routes to School funds, providing grants for 14 projects.
+CDOT funded six infrastructure projects and eight non-infrastructure projects in 2012.
+View funded Colorado Safe Routes to School projects here.

-School districts and local governments are eligible to apply for Safe Routes to School infrastructure and non-infrastructure funds.
-Now, with MAP-21, the new transportation bill, Safe Routes to School projects require a 20 percent funding match.
+School districts and local governments are eligible to apply for Safe Routes to School projects with Transportation Alternatives Program infrastructure and non-infrastructure funds.
+Now, with MAP-21, the new transportation bill, Colorado Safe Routes to School projects require a 20 percent funding match that is cash only.
 Minimum funding for infrastructure projects is set at $50,000 with maximum funding at $250,000.
 Minimum funding for non-infrastructure projects is set at $3500.
-View funded Colorado projects.

-Visit the Colorado Safe Routes to School program website for more information.
+Visit the Colorado Safe Routes to School program website for more state specific information.

 State Outreach Programs